- 1. Important Information And Who We Are

 - Where you have consented to the use or disclosure;

-Security and storage
+8. Security and storage

-- World Numbers retains the information you provide to us including your contact and credit card details to enable us to verify transactions and customer details and to retain adequate records for legal and accounting purposes.
+We retain the information you provide to us including your contact and credit card details to enable us to verify transactions and customer details and to retain adequate records for legal and accounting purposes.
 This information is held on secure servers in controlled facilities.

 You should be careful and responsible whenever you are online.
 Ultimately, you are solely responsible for keeping your passwords and/or account information secure and should take all reasonable steps to do so.

-ENUM Registry Policy
+9. ENUM Registry Policy

 A private ENUM Registry will be run by Telenum Limited being a company associated with World Numbers.
 The purpose of the ENUM Registry is to allow World Numbers to maintain a private register indicating whether an individual or entity has a global phone number and if so, what that global phone number is.
 The ENUM Registry service is run by Telenum Limited on behalf of World Numbers.9.1 Collection of ENUM Registry Data

 - Data about each allocated global phone number is collected from the registrant by World Numbers, and submitted to Telenum Limited in accordance with the procedural requirements of the registry.
 The ENUM Registry displays a subset of the full registry data for each global phone number (known as the ENUM data).

 - In accordance with New Zealand privacy legislation, registrars must inform registrants of the fact that some of their personal information will be held on the ENUM Registry.
 Under the World Number licence agreement, registrants grant to Telenum Limited and World Numbers the right to disclose information for the purposes of maintaining the ENUM Registry.